bancorprotocol/contracts-v3/packages/v3/migration/README.md

 `url` represents an endpoint to the network.

-`accounts` represents the default migration user (REQUIRED if not using a Ledger).
+`defaultAccount` represents the default migration user (REQUIRED if not using a Ledger).

 ## Features